laoreja/face-identity-transformer/README.md

 You could add option `--inference_full` to do inference on the full test set, otherwise it would save visuliazations for one randomly sampled batch of test images.

 The code would automatically set the batch size (`batch_size_per_gpu_during_training x num_gpus_during_inference`) according to the number of GPUs you use during inference from the `CUDA_VISIBLE_DEVICES` environment variable.

+The qualitative results will be saved under the directory `qualitative_results`.

 ### Multimodality: Same input face with different passwords
 Given different passwords, our approach achieves multimodality on the same input face, like the following illustration.